AqwamCreates/DataPredict-Neural/docs/API/Utilities/IterativeTrainingWrapper.md

 * numberOfIterationsPerCostCalculation: The number of iterations for each cost calculation.

 * isOutputPrinted: A boolean value that specifies if the output is printed.

-* areUsingArraysAsInputs: A boolean value that specifies if array of tensor is used.

 * iterationWaitDuration: The duration to wait between iterations.
 Setting it to 'true' will make it wait until the frame is completed.